 Play It Smart with Key Man Insurance Taxation

-The bottom line: since life insurance policy proceeds are generally non taxable to the beneficiary, no business should be writing off premiums for life insurance paid on key employee or key executive insurance policies.
+The bottom line: since key person insurance policy proceeds are generally non taxable to the beneficiary, no business should be writing off premiums for life insurance paid on key employee or key executive insurance policies.

 Additionally, to avoid potential taxation of death benefits on business-owned life policies issued after August 17, 2006, you need to adhere to the rules and guidelines established under the Pension Protection Act of 2006.
-For specific corporate-owned life insurance tax questions, a consult with your CPA is strongly recommended.
+For specific corporate-owned life insurance taxable income questions, insurance coverage, key person insurance cost or any other question about key man insurance, a consult with your CPA is strongly recommended

-Choose the right type of policy when you build your own plan, and take advantage of the tax benefits where you can.
+Choose the right type of key person life insurance policy when you build your own plan, and take advantage of the tax benefits where you can.

 trusted by 5,000+ clients